profusion/apollo-validation-directives/README.md

 ## Value Validation

-The value validation directives do not require a specific context, however in order to have them to work on input types/fields one must call `ValidateDirectiveVisitor.addValidationResolversToSchema()` on the executable schema so the resolvers are properly wrapped with type checks.
+The value validation directives do not require a specific context.

 They can all be used on multiple locations: `ARGUMENT_DEFINITION`, `FIELD_DEFINITION`, `INPUT_FIELD_DEFINITION`, `INPUT_OBJECT` and